 Activity Detail Create a BPMN Simulation Model When you create a BPMN model suitable for simulation, you take into consideration how you represent the start point, the flow and the conditions to be tested.

-Compare UML Activities to BPMN Processes The simulation of BPMN Business Process models has a number of differences to the simulation of UML Activity diagrams.
+The simulation of BPMN Business Process models has a number of differences to the simulation of UML Activity diagrams.